 In January 2009, the Chancellor of the Exchequer authorised the Bank to set up an Asset Purchase Facility (APF) to buy high-quality assets financed by the issuance of Treasury Bills.
 The aim of the facility is to improve liquidity in credit markets.

-The APF also provides an additional tool that the Monetary Policy Committee (MPC) could use for monetary policy purposes.
+The APF also provides an additional tool that our Monetary Policy Committee (MPC) can use for monetary policy purposes.
 When the APF is used for monetary policy purposes, purchases of assets are financed by the Bank creating money, rather than by issuance of Treasury Bills.

-The Bank's Accountability for Asset Purchases
+The Bank's accountability for asset purchases